ShellShoccar-jpn/csp_en/3/pwd.md

 ## Solution

 We suggest two solutions.
-One is that you make your shell script tolerant, both LP and PP.
+One is that you make your shell script tolerant of both LP and PP.

 The other is that you replace the pwd command with the following phrase.